 ● Get a better understanding of selfless behaviour.

-● Are able to better self-assess and identify power and control issues within their behaviour and belief systems.
+● Can better self-assess and identify power and control issues within their behaviour and belief systems.

 ● Begin the process of networking and discussing an exit plan with staff to move into their transition phase.